How to Get a Project Manager Job

 - You need to recognize those skills you've already mastered in your current job and highlight them in your resume for a potential employer.
 Don't forget to mention how your efforts helped achieve specific goals.

 - Look into certifications and online training courses.
 Get the knowledge you need to prepare for project management certification, land a project management job, and feel confident in your new role with a convenient online course.
 Many are offered by Project Management Institute Registered Education Providers, and are available on demand so you can learn at your own pace.
-Read for a list of options.
+Read 5 Online Project Management Courses for Beginners for a list of options.

 Once you reach your goal of becoming a project manager, you can now share with others how to get a job as a project manager.